 July 13-15 Obon Festival - not official holiday, but some stores in eastern Japan may be closed

-August 16-18 Obon Festival - not official holiday, but some stores in western Japan may be closed
+August 16-18 Obon Festival - not official holiday, but some stores in Japan may be closed

 September 23 - Autumnal Equinox Day (Shubun no Hi)

-November 4 - National Culture Day (Bunka no Hi)
+November 22 - Labor Thanksgiving Day (Kinrou Kansha no Hi)

 December 28-31 - Some offices/sights may be closed

-NB: If Respect for the Aged Day is on Sept 21st and Autumn Eaquinox Day is on Sept 23rd (like in 2020), then Sept 22nd automatically becomes the holiday, called "Silver Week".
+NB: If Respect for the Aged Day is on Sept 21st and Autumn Eaquinox Day is on Sept 23rd (like in 2026), then Sept 22nd automatically becomes a holiday, called "Silver Week".

 While banks, post offices and so on will be closed on national holidays, many other sightseeing spots are still open.
 However, more than a few places like museums will be closed on the business day following it.
 It would be wise to check the website of the place before heading out.